tour de france winners

 The first time papers other than were allowed was 1921, when 15 press cars were allowed for regional and foreign reporters.

 broadcast for Radio Cité.
 They used telephone lines.
 In 1932 they broadcast the sound of riders crossing the col d'Aubisque in the Pyrenees on 12 July, using a recording machine and transmitting the sound later.

-Rik Van Steenbergen of Belgium led in the bunch after a stage of 340 km from Nancy.
+Rik Van Steenbergen of Belgium led in the bunch after a stage of 340 kilometres (210 mi) from Nancy.
 The first live coverage from the side of the road was from the Aubisque on 8 July 1958.
 Proposals to cover the whole race were abandoned in 1962 after objections from regional newspapers whose editors feared the competition.
-The dispute was settled but not in time and the first complete coverage was the following year.
+The dispute was settled, but not in time for the race, and the first complete coverage was the following year in 1963.
 In 1958 the first mountain climbs were broadcast live on television for the first time, and in 1959 helicopters were first used for the television coverage.

 Robert Chapatte.
 At first he was the only commentator.
 He was joined in following seasons by an analyst for the mountain stages and by a commentator following the competitors by motorcycle.